How to build a user onboarding strategy that grows with you

 A quote from Mile Montano, Direct of Engineering at X (formerly Twitter)

 User onboarding should grow with your product.
 A flexible framework for reiteration ensures your onboarding stays as dynamic as your product.
+Resource centers play a crucial role in this by providing self-service support materials directly within the application, allowing users to resolve issues on demand without leaving the app.

 Here’s how to keep it evolving: